 Will we ever see a gPhone?
 Google executives won’t say … yet.
 For now, Google CEO Eric Schmidt says there will be a variety of Android phones offered by several wireless carriers.
 But even without a dedicated gPhone, we can all look forward to a software platform designed to better the user experience, while also being light on the pocketbook.
 All the while, Google is extending its seemingly endless grip on the technological world.

 The rest of the article is a puff piece designed to spin the Vista delay in the correct direction, rather than discussing the real reasons for same.
-Reasons like the failure of Vista’s predecessor, Longhorn; failed because nobody wanted the invasive security measures that were touted as one of Longhorn’s strengths (the chipset it was to utilize was shelved, if I remember correctly, over the same issues) It’s taken nearly five years to design and build a version of Windows that Microsoft thought people would go for, that also included enough of the DRM and anti-piracy measures (that corporate America is inexplicably in love with) to satisfy Microsoft’s business partners and it’s legal department.
+Reasons like the failure of Vista’s predecessor Longhorn, which failed because nobody wanted the invasive security measures that were touted as one of Longhorn’s strengths (the chipset it was to utilize was shelved, if I remember correctly, over the same issues) It’s taken nearly five years to design and build a version of Windows that Microsoft thought people would go for, a version that also included enough of the DRM and anti-piracy measures (that corporate America is inexplicably in love with) to satisfy Microsoft’s business partners and it’s legal department.

 Good luck with it.
 It’ll never see the inside of any of my systems, at least not in it’s unadulterated form.
 I’m not the only one who feels this way.
 Apparently the opinion is pretty widespread, and not exactly earth shattering.